ucr-riple/NullAwayAnnotator/type-annotator-scanner/README.md

 #### Class info
 Serializes flat name of all observed classes and uri of the file containing the class.

-These data is used by the `core` module to detect multiple inline field declarations.
+This data is used by the `core` module to detect multiple inline field declarations.

 ### Error Prone Flags / Config File Format